kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 ## Overview

-This document is a beginner's guide to Bluespec.
-It is intended for 6.004 students, so it is structured in the order that the class is taught.
-It will cover the basic language syntax, data types, and program structure.
-It is not a complete reference for the Bluespec language, and is therefore missing many features and may simplify others.
+This document is an introductory guide to learning Bluespec.
+It's intended for 6.004 students, and is structured mostly in the order that the class is taught.
+It will cover the basic language syntax, data types, and how to write combinational circuits (functions) and sequential circuits (modules).

+This isn't a complete (or official!) reference for the Bluespec language, so it's missing a lot of advanced topics and may have mistakes.
+If you do notice any mistakes or want to contribute content, feel free to open a pull request or issue, or just shoot me an email at kcamenzi@mit.edu.

 I've listed some other resoures to learn Bluespec below: